Show how users move through your product

 Think of the user flow as a visual way to describe requirements and dependencies that inform the experience of your product.
 In short, a user flow makes the job of a designer easier, which makes for a more symbiotic relationship between product and design.

-Before starting a user flow, you need to have a clear understanding of the user’s objectives.
+Before starting a user flow, you should have a clear understanding of the user’s objectives.

-This will aid you in clearly defining the steps of a user flow that would make the user’s experience as smooth and valuable as possible.
+This will help in clearly defining the steps of a user flow that makes the user’s experience as smooth and valuable as possible.

 Ask yourself these questions before starting your user flow template: